-Although using accelerometers to obtain vertical impact physical activity counts gives a very detailed profile for a study participant, the main limitation of this study is that a vertical impact activity counts, regardless of impact level, does not directly equate to a step.
-This means that direct translation of the findings of this, and other studies using such vertical impact counts, into a policy recommendation to quantify exercise guidelines is not possible.
-A further limitation of this study is the two year time gap between collection of physical activity data and collection of pQCT data.
-This was an opportunistic study taking advantage of multiple visit of participants to the VIBE study and the HCS bone follow-up study.
-Further studies exploring pQCT change and habitual physical activity profiles in older adults would be required to confirm these findings.
-Another potential limitation is the healthy survivor bias which is unavoidable in a cohort aged 80 years at follow-up.
+The main limitation of this study is that a vertical impact activity count, regardless of impact level, does not directly equate to a step or duration of activity.
+This means that direct translation of the findings of this, and studies using similar methodologies, into a policy recommendation to prescribe particular exercise levels or direct translation into fracture risk reduction is not possible.
+Whilst the positive associations between activity counts and bone geometry demonstrated in this study are small, it’s likely the effect of greater habitual physical activity levels might not only be beneficial to bone health but all areas of musculoskeletal health.

+A further limitation of this study is the two-year time gap between collection of physical activity data and collection of pQCT data.
+Further longitudinal studies exploring pQCT change and habitual physical activity profiles in older adults would be required to confirm these findings.
+Another potential limitation is the healthy survivor bias which is unavoidable in a cohort aged 80 years.

-In conclusion, in this relatively healthy cohort of community dwelling men and women low-impact was the predominant level of physical activity achieved.
+In conclusion, in this relatively healthy cohort of community dwelling men and women low-impact activity was the predominant level of physical activity achieved.
 High-impact physical activity was associated with greater cortical area and polar SSI.
-The lack of association at the distal site suggests that the association in older age are at predominately cortical sites.
-These results suggest that older adults rarely engage in physical activity with impact loads greater than walking, , however even small amounts of high-impact physical activity may be beneficial for bone health, and could be used as evidence to encourage older adults to remain active regardless of the impact level.
+The lack of association at the distal site suggests that the adaptations in older age are at predominately in cortical bone.
+These results suggest that older adults rarely engage in physical activity with vertical impact loads greater than walking, however even small amounts of high-impact physical activity may be beneficial for bone health.
+This study provides insights into habitual mechanical loading of older adults, and could be used as evidence to develop strategies to encourage older adults to remain active regardless of the impact level.

 Declarations